 “These are just a few ways in which we can use these funds,” Walser said of the possible initiatives.
 “Please note that the $1.4 million are not additional funds but rather funds that were pulled from programs that were part of the original 2012 - 2013 Teaneck school budget.”

-State officials denied a final approval Shalom Academy needed to open in the fall.
+to open in the fall.
 Teaneck and Englewood were required to allocate tuition money for local students enrolled at the K-5 Hebrew immersion school.

 Budgeting around Shalom was complicated when the district was told late in the process it needed to allocate funds for the charter school, Walser said.
 In February, after a school budget had been ratified, the district learned of the $1.4 million price tag it faced for Shalom Academy.